deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Gabe just shrugged a little.
 "A little weaker in some ways, a little stronger in others." he suggested.
 "I'm ready to date again, for instance.
 That's a big step forward for me."

 "You still held a bit of a candle for your ex?
-I know it took me ages to get over my divorce…"
+I know it took me ages to get over my divorce..."

-"…No, I don't think that's it."
+"...No, I don't think that's it."
 Gabe mulled it over.
-"I think I was more…bruised and weary, if that makes sense?"
+"I think I was more...bruised and weary, if that makes sense?"

 "I understand."
 Jess nodded, fiddling with the stem of her glass and listening to him with her chin on her hand.